“I met Jesus” was on the bestsellerlist for well over a year.

 What does a non-believing journalist ask Jesus when he appears right in front of him?

 Journalist Charlotte Rørth wasn’t a religious or even a spiritually-minded person.
 Far from it.
 So when the son of God appeared before her in a church vestry in the Spanish town of Ubeda and spoke – not once, but twice – it came as a bolt from the blue.

 The experiences catapulted Rørth into physical and mental turmoil, calling her modern rationalism into question, rocking the foundations of her science-based world view – and sending her on the quest that forms the basis of this extraordinary memoir.

-In an attempt to get to the root of what happened to her in Spain, Charlotte Rørth researches Jesus in both literature and in history, questions experts in psychiatry and epilepsy, sifts through international research, meets Protestant and Catholic priests in Denmark and Spain, dissects the psycho-spiritual phenomenon known as the kalundi effect, and reads the works of some of the world’s wisest and most literate spiritual practitioners, among them the Archbishop of Canterbury Rowan Williams, the Spanish writer and nun Teresa of Avila, the Swedish bishop Martin Lind and the American priest Cynthia Bourgeault.
+In an attempt to get to the root of what happened to her in Spain, Charlotte Rørth researches Jesus in both literature and in history, questions experts in psychiatry and epilepsy, sifts through international research, meets Protestant and Catholic priests in Denmark and Spain, dissects the psycho-spiritual phenomenon known as a kundalini rising, and reads the works of some of the world’s wisest and most literate spiritual practitioners, among them the Archbishop of Canterbury Rowan Williams, the Spanish writer and nun Teresa of Avila, the Swedish bishop Martin Lind and the American priest Cynthia Bourgeault.

 She also writes candidly about the effect that encountering and researching Jesus had on her own psyche, and its impact on her family and wider social circle.

 I Met Jesus is a personal and existential exploration of faith in a Europe in which religious apparitions are deemed intimate to the point of taboo: phenomena that those who experience them will downplay in order to avoid being labeled unbalanced or borderline insane.